-- i) Does the College have an approved and widely disseminated research and consultancy policy? - ii) Has the College formulated a policy to protect intellectual property rights? - iii) Does the policy function adequately or are there any problems? - iv) How does the College cope with the problems related to research? - v) Has the College formulated a code of conduct and a code of ethics in research?
+- i) Does the University has an approved and widely disseminated research and consultancy policy? - ii) Has the University formulated a policy to protect intellectual property rights? - iii) Does the policy function adequately or are there any problems? - iv) How does the University cope with the problems related to research? - v) Has the University formulated a code of conduct and a code of ethics in research? - vi) Does the University has a Research Ethics Committee?
+If such a committee is in place, how does the University cope with ethical questions?

-- vi) Does the College have a Research Ethics Committee?
-If such a committee is in place, how does the College cope with ethical questions? - vii) How do the research activities reflect the mission and goals of the College, and how could discrepancies between the goals and reality be amended and identified strengths be reinforced?
+vii) How do the research activities reflect the mission and goals of the College, and how could discrepancies between the goals and reality be amended and identified strengths be reinforced?